 Therefore I think it is wise to use much longer, fully generated passwords with lots of special characters.
 Also, never trust a site that does not offer a 2FA.

-More and more sites allow to turn on second-factor authentication and that is just awesome!
-There are a bunch of options possible for us to authenticate us – like SMS, automatic phone calls, dedicated apps with push messages, hardware tokens, U2F keys, or just Time-based One-time Password (TOTP) apps (like Google Authenticator).
+More and more sites allow you to turn on second-factor authentication and that is just awesome!
+There are a bunch of options possible for us to authenticate – like SMS, automatic phone calls, dedicated apps with push messages, hardware tokens, U2F keys, or just Time-based One-time Password (TOTP) apps (like Google Authenticator).
 The most commonly used are SMS and one-time passwords.
 U2F is unfortunately supported only by those “big guys” (Google, Fb, Twitter, GitHub, etc.), but the number of services like that is slowly increasing.

 U2F key – what is that?

 I have used a password manager + Google Authenticator app combo for years.
 It was a Google Authenticator “on steroids” – I could sync the encrypted database with the Cloud so I was safe to format my phone anytime.

 This solution worked well but still, I had some concerns:

 - Both the password manager and the authenticator resided on the same device.
 What if the device (especially a mobile phone) gets hacked or lost/stolen?

 - Both apps synced their databases to a cloud.
 What if the cloud gets compromised?

 - What if somebody tampers with the binary downloaded to my phone?
 The authenticator app has internet access granted so the data may leave my phone unattended.

 For the above reasons, this solution was not ideal.
 I have heard lots of good opinions about U2F keys but hesitated to buy that for years (!), until I tried them in a “corporate world”.
 Eventually, I bought one (two actually) and I will never regret that.
 Even if – as with every solution – it is still not perfect.
 Anyway, I can recommend that to everyone, far more than having a dedicated app.
 I will explain why.